Investing is the common focus in the personal finance community. It’s “fun”.

 I have read this post on Behavior and Investing: 7 Ways to Control Biases.

 I (or my advisor) have set an asset allocation (Stock/Bond Target) based on my unique risk tolerance.
 (Vanguard Questionnaire)

-I have set an investing system consisting of Index ETFs or Index Mutual Funds that align with my asset allocation.
+I have set an investing system to hat align with my asset allocation.

-I invest in my target funds consistently, regardless of what economists predict and regardless of what is in the news.
+I invest in my target funds consistently, regardless of what economists predict and what is in the news.

 A Random Walk Down Wall Street will set you up to cover points 3 to 6.
 This book may be the best investment you’ll make.